ucaszyp/STEPS/README.md

 ```

 ## Training
-1. For the nuScenes-Night dataset, we recommend denoising first.
+1. For the nuScenes-Night dataset, we strongly recommend you to denoise first.
 We using AP-BSN |[pdf](https://arxiv.org/abs/2203.11799), [github](https://github.com/wooseoklee4/AP-BSN)| to preprocess both train and test dataset.
 Or you can download our pre-processed dataset from the above link
 2. Train a self-supervised model on daytime data, by

    ```shell